AmirahSmn/group-members/README.md

 # group-members
-this lis the list of our group members
+this is the list of our group members
+Amirah Semman